 Have you noticed that many designers are now installing French doors in home interiors to preserve an open layout while zoning spaces?
 If your home has these already, as many older Arts and Crafts homes do, keep them.
 Original French doors are another place where you may find some unique door knob hardware to refurbish and show off.

 If you don’t know what to do with your wall niche, think of it as a decorating challenge where you can have fun getting creative!
 Wall niches are great spaces for housing telephones, paintings, vases, or even miniature gardens.
-For inspiration, take a look at HGTV’s 162 photos of clever wall niche decor.

 While butler's pantries were originally used to store fine dishware and to keep prep areas invisible, they've now become functional food pantry replacements and also stylish ways to exhibit original hardware, countertops, tilework, etc. In fact, butler's pantries are also the perfect places to store seasonal dishes and kitchen items that you may not use in your everyday life but that you don't want to have to go hunting through taped up boxes in the basement to find when the occasion calls for them.